CodingItWrong/outsidein.dev/docs/react/5-edge-cases.md

  });
 ```

 With this, our loading functionality should be complete.
 Run the app with `yarn serve`, then load it in the browser.
-Our local API is set up with a hard-coded one second delay before returning the restaurant list.
+Our API is set up with a hard-coded one-second delay before returning the restaurant list.
 So you should see the loading spinner for one second before the results appear.
 Our loading flag is working!

 ![Restaurant list with loading spinner](./images/4-1-loading-spinner.png)